-2.1.4.6 Consolidated Share of Profit from Associates Accounted for under the Equity Method and Other Income from Investments
+2.1.4.6 Consolidated Share of Profit from Investments Accounted for under the Equity Method and Other Income from Investments

-Consolidated share of profit from associates accounted for under the equity method and other income from investments principally includes results from companies accounted for under the equity method and the results attributable to non-consolidated investments.
+Consolidated share of profit from investments accounted for under the equity method and other income from investments principally includes results from companies accounted for under the equity method and the results attributable to non-consolidated investments.

-For 2013, the Group recorded €346 million in consolidated share of profit from associates accounted for under the equity method and other income from investments as compared to €247 million for 2012.
-The €99 million increase is mainly derived from the result of the Group's equity investment in Dassault Aviation.
-See "- Notes to the Consolidated Financial Statements (IFRS) - Note 11: Share of profit from associates accounted for under the equity method and other income from investments".
+For 2014, the Group recorded €895 million in consolidated share of profit from investments accounted for under the equity method and other income from investments as compared to €483 million (adjusted) for 2013.
+The €412 million increase is mainly due to a gain of €343 million from the partial sale of shares of Dassault Aviation and to a gain of €47 million from the disposal of shares of Patria.
+See "- Notes to the Consolidated Financial Statements (IFRS) - Note 16: Investments accounted for under the equity method".

-For 2012, the Group recorded €247 million in consolidated share of profit from associates accounted for under the equity method and other income from investments as compared to €192 million for 2011.
-The €55 million increase reflects among others the increased contribution from the Group's equity investment in Dassault Aviation.
+For 2013, the Group recorded $\in$ 483 million (adjusted) in consolidated share of profit from investments accounted for under the equity method and other income from investments as compared to $\in$ 247 million (historical) for 2012.
+The $\in$ 236 million increase is mainly related to the adjustments in 2013 due to the application of IFRS 10 and IFRS 11 and to the Group's equity investment in Dassault Aviation.